 This is a new version of the monthly menu planner.
 It lets you list ingredients for each meal so that you can create a grocery list automatically.
 It does unit conversions and includes a place to enter prices.
 If you think this looks too complicated, you should have seen my first few attempts.

-I received many requests and suggestions from people to add a grocery list capability to the monthly meal planner.
+I received many requests and suggestions from people to add a grocery list capability to the monthly version.
 I spent many many hours on this version, so please be very diplomatic in your expressions of disappointment or criticism. :-)

 See below for instructions on how to print a condensed grocery list from the List worksheet.

-Both the weekly meal planner and the monthly menu planner templates allow you to edit your lists of main dishes and side dishes.
+Both the weekly and monthly templates allow you to edit your lists of main dishes and side dishes.
 The weekly version also includes lists for breakfast and lunch.
-The screenshots below show how these lists are used to populate the drop-down boxes within the meal planner.
+The screenshots below show how these lists are used to populate the drop-down boxes.

 Meal Selection Drop-Down